St. Eugene Golf Resort and Casino: History

 The Kootenay Indian Residential School (composed of the St. Eugene's and St. Mary's schools), run by the Oblates of Mary Immaculate of the Roman Catholic Church, was opened in 1912, operated at the 1897-built St. Eugene Church, and closed in 1970.
 Between 1912 and 1970, over 5,000 children have attended the school.
 The school remained closed for the following decades.

 After renovating the building, St. Eugene Golf Course opened in 2000, followed by Casino of the Rockies in 2002, and the St. Eugene Hotel in 2003.

 The resort underwent a multi-million renovation that was completed in July 2019.

-Ground penetrating radar located 182 unmarked graves in the community's cemetery which is adjacent to the former St. Eugene Residential School.
+Ground penetrating radar located 182 suspected unmarked graves in the community's cemetery which is adjacent to the former St. Eugene Residential School.
 In a June 30, 2021 press release, the Leadership of ʔaq̓am, a First Nations community part of the Ktunaxa Nation, indicated that unmarked graves can occur due to deterioration of wooden crosses that had traditionally been used to mark graves; the Leadership also indicated that: "it is extremely difficult to establish whether or not these unmarked graves contain the remains of children who attended the St. Eugene Residential School."
-On the other hand, in a media release from the Lower Kootenay Band, also a member of the Ktunaxa Nation, Chief Jason Louis stated that "It is believed that the remains of these 182 souls are from the member bands of the Ktunaxa Nation, neighbouring First Nations communities and the community of ʔaq̓am."
-More investigation will be needed to determine the truth behind these burials.
+In a media release from the Lower Kootenay Band, also a member of the Ktunaxa Nation, Chief Jason Louis stated that "It is believed that the remains of these 182 souls are from the member bands of the Ktunaxa Nation, neighbouring First Nations communities and the community of ʔaq̓am."